Limit distributions for large P\'{o}lya urns: Density of

-For any $h\neq 0$, let $d_h$ be the function defined on $\g R\setminus \{ 0\}$ by
+For any $h\neq0$, let $d_h$ be the function defined on $\mathbb {R}\setminus \{ 0\}$ by

 and continuated by continuity at $0$.
-It follows from the general Fourier inversion theorem (see for instance Lukacs \cite{Lukacs} th.
-3.2.1. p 38) that $\forall x\in\g R$, $\forall h\not= 0$, since $x$ and $x+h$ are continuity points of $F$ (remember that $F$ is continuous because its characteristic function tends to $0$ at infinity),
+It follows from the general Fourier inversion theorem (see, for instance, Lukacs \cite{Lukacs}, Theorem 3.2.1, page~38) that $\forall x\in\mathbb{R}$, $\forall h\not= 0$, since $x$ and $x+h$ are continuity points of $F$ (remember that $F$ is continuous because its characteristic function tends to $0$ at infinity), where Integrating by parts implies that, for any $x\neq0$, where It is elementary to see that $d_h(t) $ has the following properties: $\forall h \not= 0, \forall t\not= 0$, Since $\mathcal{F}$ is bounded (it is a characteristic function) and since $d_h$ tends to $0$ at infinity, Since $\mathcal{F}' \in{\rm L}^1$, (\ref{P1}) and Lebesgue dominated convergence theorem lead to At least, (\ref{P2}) implies that $d_h'\mathcal{F} \in{\rm L}^1$ so that, by dominated convergence, So, for any $x\neq0$ and $h\neq0$, To get (\ref{sufficient}), it is now sufficient to take the limit when $h\rightarrow0$, using dominated convergence and (\ref{P2}). \end{pf}